OpenBB-finance/OpenBB/website/content/terminal/reference/forex/oanda/orderbook.md

 ---
 title: orderbook
-description: This is a marketing website page on how to plot an orderbook for an instrument using the provided Oanda command.
+description: "This is a marketing website page on how to plot an orderbook for an instrument" using the provided Oanda command.
 The page contains details on usage of 'orderbook' command.
 keywords: